KerenLab/CellTune-App/docs/documentation/landmarking/other-landmarking.md

 *Reminder:* you need >10 labels per class to start.
 You can monitor the population counts [From the menu: `Populations -> Population Counts`]

-The skills needed to do so are shown in the[manual landmarking](/tutorials/landmarking/manual-landmarking) and [clustering-based landmarking](/tutorials/landmarking/clustering-landmarking) tutorials
+The skills needed to do so are shown in the [manual landmarking](/tutorials/landmarking/manual-landmarking) and [clustering-based landmarking](/tutorials/landmarking/clustering-landmarking) tutorials

 - First you need to create an empty Landmarks population set.
 - Then select a cell (`Shift` + `LClick`) and add it to a new population using the (`+`) button in the labeling toolbar.